pipeargill/pipeargill.com/content/Web Dev/Hello World.md.md

 Workaround: I have modified my package.json build command to manually "fix" the output after Quartz finishes:

-Rename: It finds all .md.html files in public/ and renames them to.html.
+Rename: It finds all .md.html files in public/ and renames them to .html

 Rewriting: It runs a sed command across all emitted files (HTML and JSON) to change internal strings of .md.html or .md to .html